bdtinc/maskcam/README.md

 ```

 ### Debugging: Running MaskCam Modules as Standalone Processes
-Actually, the script `maskcam_run.py`, which is the main entrypoint for the MaskCam software, has two roles:
+The script `maskcam_run.py`, which is the main entrypoint for the MaskCam software, has two roles:
  - Handles all the MQTT communication (send stats and receive commands)
  - Orchestrates all other processes that live under `maskcam/maskcam_*.py`.

-But you can actually run any of those modules as standalone processes, which might be easier to debug some errors.
+But you can actually run any of those modules as standalone processes, which can be easier for debugging.

 You need to set `DEV_MODE=1` as explained in the previous section to access the container prompt, and then you can run the python modules: